douglasnaphas/madliberation-scripts/scripts/010-2021_Video_Seder.md

 The Jews were exempt, as Moses had tipped them off to God’s rampage.
 All they had to do to protect themselves was murder hundreds of innoncent lambs.
 Through a great act of mass-slaughter, all Jewish first-borns were mercifully spared.
 The Jewish people celebrated by saying, “{{ a celebratory phrase // hooray! // // huzzah }}.”

 “Ye Jews may finally get out of Egypt!”
 Pharaoh decreed.
-“But I have new slaves coming in twenty minutes, so they all need to be out of here right away.
+“But I have new slaves coming in twenty minutes, so ye Jews need to be out of here right away.
 There’s no time to bake bread, even though that’s normally what one does before leaving to go somewhere.”

 So Moses and the Jews departed Egypt towards freedom.
 Moses split the Red Sea in two to impress his {{ significant person in your life // mom //  // girlfriend }}, and the Jews lived happily ever after wandering in the blistering Sinai desert.

 # {{ Page }}

-# Dayeinu
+## Dayeinu

 In freeing the Jews, God did so much more than the bare minimum required.